 In this work, we take a step further focusing on pure Yang-Mills gluon dynamics.
 We compute the polarized amplitudes for gluon scattering at tree-level using the three- and four-gluon couplings.
 Then, using the concurrence as a figure of merit, we show that entanglement is only generated when the initial product state presents opposite polarizations.
 Maximal entangled states are only produced in the case where the scattering angle is $\theta = \frac{\pi}{2}$.
 Then, the final states are always maximally entangled, independently of the color of the gluons involved in the process.
 This result points at some structure in pure Yang-Mills theory that imposes a sort of universal creation of entanglement, independent of the particular gauge group at play.

 It is tantalizing to investigate whether the relation between the three- and four-gluon vertices, as dictated by gauge symmetry, can be imposed from a MaxEnt Principle.
-This, we show, is indeed the case.
+While this is not the case in full generality, we demonstrate that a clear and robust relationship does emerge.
 This result suggests a deep relation between local symmetries and entanglement.

 It must be made clear that gluons are not asymptotically free particles.
 It is thus not possible to perform a Bell test based on the gluon polarizations, as it is done for photons.
 The idea, though, is that maximal entanglement is indeed generated and conditions the subsequent evolution of the full system.
 In this sense, we here analyze the conditions for maximal entanglement to be generated.